Tonic Media Network and the Wellbeing Science Institute run Agency Sleep campaign to improve health & wellbeing

 40% of Australians are not getting enough sleep and a recent Federal Government report has put the financial cost of this nation-wide exhaustion at $26.2 billion a year.

-Furthermore, 58% of media agency staff surveyed by Tonic Health Media identified that they are concerned about stress, which impacts on a person’s sleep.
+Furthermore, 58% of media agency staff surveyed by Tonic Media Network identified that they are concerned about stress, which impacts on a person’s sleep.
 Inadequate sleep was a factor in more than 3000 deaths in 2016-17, over 77 per cent of which were related to the effects of inadequate sleep on heart conditions.

 These sessions include teaching participants how to evaluate their sleep patterns and practical advice on how to get a better night’s sleep.